To make a routine appointment to see your doctor, either telephone 01822 613517 or 01822 616131 or call in at reception.

 In the UK since 2004, all patients are registered with a practice and not an individual doctor.
 Therefore, at Tavyside Health Centre, we do not have named doctors for each patient.
 That does not mean we do not recognise the doctor-patient relationship, which for many is very important.
 You are entitled still to choose which doctor you would prefer to see, and we recognise that this preference may change over time or from problem to problem.

-Please be aware that we (the doctors) all need to attend courses and meetings; and particularly in the present political climate, work on developing the practice… and take leave.
+Please be aware that the doctors all need to attend courses and meetings and take leave.
 The result is you may not always be able to see the doctor of your choice if you wish to be seen within a few weeks.
 If you do not specify a named doctor you will be able to see another sooner; and if you feel you need to see a doctor today, the Duty Doctor will always be able to speak to you to discuss the most appropriate way to deal with your problem.